pierrehub2b/atsdroid/README.md

 ```
 * http://192.168.0.1:8080/element/[element-id]/tap/[offsetX]/[offsetY]
 ```
-Execute tap action on the element with relativ offset position
+Execute tap action on the element with relative offset position
 ```
 * http://192.168.0.1:8080/element/[element-id]/swipe/[offsetX]/[offsetY]/[directionX]/[directionY]
 ```
-Execute swipe action on the element from offset relativ position to x and y direction
+Execute swipe action on the element from offset relative position to x and y direction
 ```